Dynamic Stamp Secrets

 }

-All code is presented in the example stamp file below, which will operate on either Acrobat 7 or 8.
-To use these stamps, place the file in one of Acrobat’s stamp folders.
-“Secrets Examples” should instantly appear on your Stamps menu.
+To use these stamps, place the sample file linked above into one of Acrobat’s stamp folders.
+Then close and restart Acrobat/Reader.
+“Secrets Examples” should now be visible in your Stamps menu.

 Good Stamping!